-- C1 The ground floor must contain active uses that add to the pedestrian experience on the street: - a) retail uses including fashion boutiques and cafes; and - b) non-retail uses, such as entertainment facilities, must provide strong visual connection with the street and retain and conserve the traditional shopfronts established by the predominant retail frontages. - C2 The adaptive re-use of a building must be consistent with the overall character of the building type, its architectural style and its context within the heritage conservation area - C3 Uses must protect existing shopfronts and street elevations and must not comprehense the established pattern and rhythm of frontages and the heritage character of the screet. - C4 The height of development must conform to the predominant heights of adjacent buildings and the prevailing wall height in the streetscape. - C5 Development must respect the relationship of building heights to riew corridors and the skyline. - C6 New balconies are not encouraged on the Oxford Street contage other than to reinstate an original awning/balcony and support columns. - C7 Alterations and additions to heritage items and contributory buildings must retain original shopfronts.
+C1 The ground floor must contain active uses that add to the pedestrian experience on the street:

+- a) retail uses including fashion boutiques and cafes; and - b) non-retail uses, such as entertainment facilities, must provide strong visual connection with the street and retain and conserve the traditional shopfronts established by the predominant retail frontages. - C2 The adaptive re-use of a building must be consistent with the overall character of the building type, its architectural style and its context within the heritage conservation area. - Uses must protect existing shopfronts and street elevations and must not compromise the established pattern and rhythm of frontages and the heritage character of the street. - C4 The height of development must conform to the predominant heights of adjacent buildings and the prevailing wall height in the streetscape. - C5 Development must respect the relationship of building heights to view corridors and the skyline. - C6 New balconies are not encouraged on the Oxford Street frontage other than to reinstate an original awning/balcony and support columns. - C7 Alterations and additions to heritage items and contributory buildings must retain original shopfronts.
 Fully glazed shopfronts are not permitted. - C8 Sympathetic use of contemporary design and materials may be considered. - C9 Uncharacteristic elements or structures should be removed, and missing elements reinstated. - C10 The range of colours, materials and finishes of new building work should complement existing heritage and contributory buildings, particularly above the awning line. - C11 Colour schemes are to be appropriate to the individual building and the street as a whole.
-Extreme colour schemes diminish unity and detract from the streetscape, particularly if above the awring line. - C12 Colcur schemes to the under awning façade may have greater variety and visual interest, but should not detract from the established streetscape character. - C13 Parapet height and rhythm is to be consistent.
-Parapets should predominantly be masonry.

-Infill development should include parapets and roof forms that respect the existing conditions in terms of parapet height, pitch and shape of roofs.

-- C15 Architectural elements of side elevations are to be retained, restored or reconstructed. - C16 Corner sites are to be designed to maintain visual prominence in the street wall of Oxford Street.
+Extreme colour schemes diminish unity and detract from the streetscape, particularly if above the awning line. - Colour schemes to the under awning façade may have greater variety and visual interest, but should not detract from the established streetscape character. - C13 Parapet height and rhythm is to be consistent.
+Parapets should predominantly be masonry. - C14 Infill development should include parapets and roof forms that respect the existing conditions in terms of parapet height, pitch and shape of roofs. - C15 Architectural elements of side elevations are to be retained, restored or reconstructed. - Corner sites are to be designed to maintain visual prominence in the street wall of Oxford Street.
 This is generally achieved through architectural elements such as parapet walls. - C17 New corner buildings are to address both street frontages.

-- C18 Awnings are reinstated in the original location, where evidence of the original structure exists.
-Ther 2023 - C19 Rear extensions should be designed to: - a) improve casual surveillance and vibrancy of rear lanes; - b) minimise impact to significant landscape elements; and - c) protect the privacy and amenity of adjoining or adjacent residential uses. - C20 New buildings must maintain and reflect: - a) the established patterns and proportions of existing elevations which consist of a horizontal orientation below the awning line and a more vertical character above the awning line; - b) the consistency of horizontal and vertical facade features such as wirdby heights and widths, bay widths, awning and parapet lines; - c) the established rhythm and pattern in the street arising from the riginal subdivision pattern; and - d) existing setbacks (generally zero setbacks) to front and side boundaries. - C21 Above awning advertising signs are not permitted. - arthe cage. age. age.
-Anthe cage.
-Anthe ca C22 Signs and advertising must comply with the controls for advertising signs on buildings in iper 202 Pub buildings are located throughout Paddington and have important historical, aesthetic and social significance that contribute to Paddington's character.
-Most pubs in Paddington are substantial buildings ranging in height from two to four storeys.
-They date from the 1840s through to the 1940s and are prominent place markers, often located on corner sites.
+- C18 Awnings are reinstated in the original location, where evidence of the original structure exists. - C19 Rear extensions should be designed to: - a) improve casual surveillance and vibrancy of rear lanes; - b) minimise impact to significant landscape elements; and - c) protect the privacy and amenity of adjoining or adjacent residential uses. - C20 New buildings must maintain and reflect: - a) the established patterns and proportions of existing elevations which consist of a horizontal orientation below the awning line and a more vertical character above the awning line; - b) the consistency of horizontal and vertical façade features such as window heights and widths, bay widths, awning and parapet lines; - c) the established rhythm and pattern in the street arising from the original subdivision pattern; and - d) existing setbacks (generally zero setbacks) to front and side boundaries. - C21 Above awning advertising signs are not permitted. - C22 Signs and advertising must comply with the controls for advertising signs on buildings in Part E of this DCP, Chapter E7 Signage.